cimug-org/CIMTool/dev-docs/Includes/CIMUtil/CIMUtil-README.md

 # CIMUtil

 The core library plugin for CIMTool.
-It provides all model processing logic — XMI/EA project import, CIM profile manipulation, XSLT-based artefact generation, CIM/XML validation, CIM Modelling Guide compliance checking, and the standalone CLI entry point.
+It provides all model processing logic:
+XMI/EA project import, CIM profile manipulation, XSLT-based artefact generation, CIM/XML validation, CIM Modelling Guide compliance checking, and the standalone CLI entry point.
 It contains no Eclipse UI code of its own.